alexkassil/alexkassil.github.io/_posts/2017-04-18-Hello-World.markdown

 ### Plan for this blog

-I have been putting quite a bit of thought into what I wan't and don't want for this blog.
+I have been putting quite a bit of thought into what I want and don't want for this blog.

 ##### What this blog __won't__ be
 * Political or religious